Choosing if and when to address a dog cruciate ligament repair is a tough decision.

 Question #1: What is the cost for cruciate ligament repair in my dog?

-The cost depends on the surgical procedure performed and whether or not the surgeon is board certified.
+Just how much you’ll have to spend depends on the surgical procedure performed and whether or not the surgeon is board certified.

 Question #2: Without surgery, will my dog’s cruciate ligament repair itself?